-First Time in Human (FTIH), or First in Man (FIM), studies are conducted based on the nonclinical data package submitted to regulatory authorities.
+First-in-Human (FIH), or First-in-Man (FIM), studies are conducted based on the nonclinical data package submitted to regulatory authorities.
 Nonclinical toxicology, pharmacology, pharmacokinetics, in vitro assays, etc. conducted with the investigational compound are used to establish a safe starting dose among other parameters.
-FTIH human studies are typically conducted in healthy volunteers utilizing a single dose, dose escalation study design (single ascending dose or SAD study) to identify the maximum tolerated dose and/or dose limiting toxicity.
+FIH studies are typically conducted in healthy volunteers utilizing a single dose, dose escalation study design (single ascending dose or SAD study) to identify the maximum tolerated dose and/or dose limiting toxicity.

 Scientific & PK Considerations

 A common question from clients is should they include a placebo group or placebo dose in FIH, single ascending dose studies?
 More often than not the answer is “yes.”
 In fact, in one instance, the inclusion of a placebo group in a first-in-human study likely saved an entire drug development program or at least helped avoid the need for additional work in later stage development for the compound.
 In this example, two subjects appeared to have drug-related cardiac issues during the conduct of a double-blind, placebo-controlled FIH study.
 However, when the treatment assignments were unblinded it was determined that both subjects had received a placebo dose.